kiramclean/notes/talks/software_for_the_internet.md

 - Linking? → **`Task`**
 - Both? → **`GenServer`**

-^ GenServers maintain state and manage linking and monitoring. `GenServer`s are just processes, like everything else in elixir/erlang, with some of the behaviours you want abstracted up a couple of levels.
-Like all the other processes, all you can do to them is send them a message.
-With `GenServer`s you can either send a message synchronously (call), meaning you're expecting a reply from the server, or asynchronously (cast), meaning you don't care about the results.
+^ - GenServers maintain state and manage linking and monitoring. `GenServer`s are just processes, like everything else in elixir/erlang, with some of the behaviours you want abstracted up a couple of levels.
+- Like all the other processes, all you can do to them is send them a message.
+- With `GenServer`s you can either send a message synchronously (call), meaning you're expecting a reply from the server, or asynchronously (cast), meaning you don't care about the results.

-^ A `GenServer` can receive your message, keep track of it, and reply to it
+^ - A `GenServer` can receive your message, keep track of it, and reply to it

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---